UstadMobile/UstadMobile/test-end-to-end/README.md

 ## Tests

-### 1 : Content
+### 1 : Content Library

-1.1 Admin can add H5P, video, and EPUB both from the device and by using a link.
+1.1 Admin can add/edit/remove H5P, video (MP4 and other formats as supported by underlying platform, with standard subtitle file support), PDF, and EPUB both from the device and by using a link.
 In case of adding from a link, then test downloading (can be using the same device) after import finishes.
 In case of adding from device, test downloading from another device.

-1.2 Admin can hide content.
+1.2 Admin can hide/unhide content.
 After hiding on admin device, the content is hidden on other device.

 1.3 Admin can move content.
 After moving, content is shown as moved on other device.